FlyinMayan/vanity-connect-project/README.md

 This React app calls the live `/recent-callers` API in AWS and displays the last 5 callers and their vanity numbers.

+To test the service call: +1 844-448-0120
+Once the call has been completed, refresh the browser to see the most recent call.

 ## High-Level Architecture

 1. **Caller dials Amazon Connect number**